cs107-colorful-axolotls/cs107-FinalProject/docs/documentation.md

 ## Implementation Details
 ### Core Classes
   * Fnode class is the forward mode node object.
     * Parameters
-        val : list/int/float
+      * val : list/int/float
               The value of the node
-        deriv : list/int/float
+      * deriv : list/int/float
               The first derivative of the node
-        var_name : string
+      * var_name : string
               The name of the variable
   * Rnode class is the reverse mode node object.
     * Parameters
-        val : int/float
+      * val : int/float
               The value of the node
+  * Vector_Fn class that enables differentiation of vector valued functions for forward mode
+    * Parameters
-  * Vector_Fn
+      * function_list : list
+                list of functions for each variable
 ### Elementary functions